 If you watch your mind, you will see that as soon as it solves one problem, it comes up with another.

 And if it can’t solve one, it throws you into despair.

-I often say that we are sitting in paradise, constantly trying to unravel a ball of yarn – and believing if we just unravel, then everything will be okay.
+I often say that we are sitting in paradise, constantly trying to unravel a ball of yarn, believing that if we just unravel, everything will be okay.

 I have news for you.

 Trying to make your life okay will never make it okay!

 That is just the game of the problem factory.

 Can you break free from being addicted to struggling?

 What would it be like to break from this endless struggle and step out of the problem mode?